rebane2001/mapartcraft/README.md

 ## Changes

-- Store locale as a cookie instead of a separate page for each language
 - Remove the need for `render_html.py`: `npm run build` creates the final product
 - Remove the need for `ImageMagick` / `create_img.bat`
 - Remove the need for `create_css.py`: all textures are in one png that correspond in x and y with `coloursJSON.json`